downshift-js/downshift/src/hooks/useSelect/README.md

 Please keep in mind that menus, for accessiblity purposes, should always be rendered, regardless of whether you hide it or not.
 Otherwise, `getMenuProps` may throw error if you unmount and remount the menu.

 - `aria-label`: By default the menu will add an `aria-labelledby` that refers to the `<label>` rendered with `getLabelProps`.
 However, if you provide `aria-label` to give a more specific label that describes the options available, then `aria-labelledby` will not be provided and screen readers can use your `aria-label` instead.

-In some cases, you might want to completely bypass the `refKey` check.
-Then you can provide the object `{suppressRefError : true}` as the second argument to `getMenuProps`.
-**Please use it with extreme care and only if you are absolutely sure that the ref is correctly forwarded otherwise `Downshift` will unexpectedly fail.**

 ```jsx
 const {getMenuProps} = useSelect({items})